pyplate.py

 self._dict_pub_meta = {}

-# dictionary to hold current debug settings
+# dictionary to hold current pm/pb debug settings

-self._dict_debug = {}
+self._dict_dbg = {}

 # cmd line stuff